-An InfluxDB Enterprise installation allows for a clustered InfluxDB installation which consists of two separate software processes: Data nodes and Meta nodes.
+An InfluxDB Enterprise installation (the latest at the time of writing is v.1.8.2) allows for a clustered InfluxDB installation which consists of two separate software processes: data nodes and meta nodes.
 To run an InfluxDB cluster, both the meta and data nodes are required.

 The meta nodes expose an HTTP API that the

 influxd-ctl command uses.
 This command is what system operators use to perform operations on the cluster like adding and removing servers, moving shards (large blocks of data) around a cluster and other administrative tasks.
 They communicate with each other through a TCP Protobuf protocol and a Raft consensus group.

 Data nodes communicate with each other through a TCP and Protobuf protocol.
 Within a cluster, all meta nodes must communicate with all other meta nodes.
 All data nodes must communicate with all other data nodes and all meta nodes.

 The meta nodes keep a consistent view of the metadata that describes the cluster.
 The meta-cluster uses the HashiCorp implementation of Raft as the underlying consensus protocol.
 This is the same implementation that they use in Consul.
 The meta nodes can run on very modestly sized VMs (t2-micro is sufficient in most cases).